BIG 5/GAME DRIVE EXPERIENCE

 With 374 bird species recorded in the surrounding Nambiti Private Game Reserve, Cheetah Ridge Lodge is a twitchers’ delight and the ideal bird-friendly springboard from which to observe and record the social habits, mating rituals and calls of the sanctuary’s extraordinarily diverse birdlife.

-From passerines (perching birds) to waders; from flightless birds to raptors; from browsing birds to diving birds; from aquatic birds to terrestrial birds, Cheetah Ridge Lodge is a bird-spotting Paradise.
+From passerines (perching birds) to waders; from flightless birds to raptors; from browsing birds to diving birds; from aquatic birds to terrestrial birds, this is bird-spotting paradise.

-From migratory and seasonal visitors to locally common residents (LCR); from scarce, elusive species to very common residents (VCR), Cheetah Ridge’s prolific birdlife is one of its best-kept secrets.
+From migratory and seasonal visitors to locally common residents; from scarce, elusive species to very common residents, the prolific birdlife is one of Nambiti’s best-kept secrets.

-With two guided game drives venturing daily through Nambiti’s untouched wilderness in the early mornings and late afternoons, when birdlife activity is at its peak, our own Cheetah Ridge rangers will share their expert insights with you from their deep and intimate knowledge of the park’s birdlife.
+With two guided game drives venturing daily through Nambiti’s untouched wilderness in the early mornings and late afternoons, when birdlife activity is at its peak, our own Cheetah Ridge Rangers will share their expert insights with you from their deep and intimate knowledge of the Reserve’s birdlife.

 Nambiti have documented a wide variety of bird species, these bird species have been categorised according to the following: